 Each year, the USA Swimming Foundation embarks on a national awareness tour which visits cities across America to spread the lifesaving message of learn-to-swim.
-This year marked the tenth year of the Make a Splash Tour presented by Phillips 66, which has visited more than 45 cities nationwide.
+This year will mark the 50th tour stop of the Make a Splash Tour presented by Phillips 66.
 Check out the Tour page for more information!

 Make a Splash is your Resource to Find, get, or Give Swim Lessons!